 End-point assessment (EPA) is fundamental to recent reforms of apprenticeships.
 It provides a complete, independent assessment that shows an apprentice is occupationally competent.
-Assessment must be high-quality. it must also provide a relevant and reliable test of occupation, and have credibility with stakeholders.
+Assessment must be high-quality.
+It must also provide a relevant and reliable test of occupation, and have credibility with stakeholders.

 We have a statutory responsibility to ensure that evaluations are made on the quality of these EPAs.
 We do this via our external quality assurance (EQA) regime.
 The Institute, Ofqual and professional and employer-led bodies have delivered EQA to date.
 All these organisations deliver EQA to a framework which we published last summer.

-This year, we ran a consultation on a proposal to simplify and strengthen the EQA system.
+Last year, we ran a consultation on a proposal to simplify and strengthen the EQA system.
 It proposed moving from a system where many organisations deliver EQA, to one where two organisations deliver EQA.
 These would be Ofqual or, for integrated higher and degree apprenticeships, the Office for Students (OfS).

 We received over 200 consultation responses from a range of different stakeholders.

 Most respondents recognised the benefits of the proposed system and, supported this as the way forwards for EQA.
 We are thus proceeding with the proposal outlined in the consultation.
 We believe this will lead to a stronger system for quality assuring EPA.